Ableton Live REST API

 ## Sample Scripts

-These scripts have **no dependencies** — they use only built-in HTTP libraries.
+Zero-dependency client examples — they use only built-in HTTP libraries.
+Copy

 ### Node.js